 - email address (so we can confirm receipt of your reservation and send you class kit payment information)

 - food allergies (if applicable)

 - bunk space required for 2 nights / 1 night (specify Friday or Saturday) / 0 nights

-- If you indicate that you are interested in attending an afternoon "kit" class, we will send you by email the information about how to pay for the class "kits", once we have receive your event registration.
-See "How to Register for a Class" above for more information.
+- Are you interested in attending an afternoon “kit” class?
+YES / NO (NOTE: If you indicate that you are interested in attending an afternoon "kit" class, the Class Coordinator will email you information about how to pre-pay for your class "kit.”
+See “How to Pre-Pay for a ‘Kit’ Class,” above, for more information.)

 Because the site requires us to pay the rental fee in full well before the event, we must ask our guests to reserve in advance.